Holiday lighting technology: Control technology

 Computer-controlled holiday displays are becoming more and more common today.
 For instance, a display in Texas uses a PIC microcontroller-based dimmer scheme, and also refers to dimming controllers that people have built based on this scheme.
 The designs all use mid-range PIC microcontrollers, are generally modular in units of eight channels (dimmable circuits), and use medium-speed, daisy-chainable, one-direction serial communications for input.
 Most controllers do not have stand-alone show sequencing capabilities, and rely on a separate computer (usually a PC) to send it real-time sequences of dimmer commands.
 There are now several companies making equipment and software to do this, some are Light-O-Rama, Pixelcontroller.com, Kulp Lights, Experience Lights, Mattos Designs, and Quin LED, and xLights, Vixen Lights.
 With Light-O-Rama software, users typically create sequences containing dimming instructions for the controllers.
 Physically on the controllers, multiple AC outlets can be precisely turned on, off, or dimmed.
 As this technology is used less for displays, other software such as xLights is used to control individually addressed LEDs, commonly referred to as "pixels".
 With pixels, designers can create whole house color effects, controlling the color and brightness of each individual bulb.
 This expands the possibilities for what designers can do given a constrained amount of lights.
-In addition to the lights, many displays incorporate an FM transmitter (personal device), allowing the synchronized music to be sent directly into families' vehicles.
+In addition to the lights, many displays incorporate a personal FM transmitter, allowing the synchronized music to be sent directly into families' vehicles.

 Many animated displays now use RGB lighting.

 A control technology being developed in Ottawa, Canada that enables multiple homes to link up over the Internet in-real time.
 A central Web site initiates the timing using Network Time Protocol to keep the local computers synchronized, and each location has a small Java program that controls a device which interfaces with the USB port to which one's holiday lights are connected.
 In this way, anyone online can "plug in" to this network and at their discretion, working independently or synchronized, engage their holiday light display on a global level.